 Yoga in County Durham

 Yoga unites the mind, body, breath and spirit in a way that eases tension, reduces inflammation, and promotes health and well being.
-Regular practice will help you learn poses, correct posture and positioning for your body and improve your breathing and outlook on life.
+Regular practice will help you learn poses, correct posture and positioning for your body, improve your breathing, sense of wellbeing and outlook on life.

 Yoga Classes in County Durham